 The kingdom of heaven is like a pearl of great cost.
 A merchant finds it and sells everything he has to get the pearl.
 You can find the story in Mathew 13:45-46.

 Place your lid on the construction paper and draw around.

 On one side, add a 2 by a 2-inch tab.

 Cut the shape out.

-Put your button on the center of the pipe cleaner.
+Put your button in the center of the pipe cleaner.

 Measure the inside of the lid.
 Cut a piece of felt to fit.

-Place the button on the center of the felt.
+Place the button in the center of the felt.
 Make a mark on the left and right of the button.

 Use the scissors to make a small slit where you made your mark.
 The slit should only be large enough for a pipe cleaner to go through.